camille-maarten/the-room-of-requirements-for-developers/manifests/developer-hub/techdocs/commands.md

 ```

 * A sites folder will be created.
 This folder's content needs to be published to an S3 storage like Minio.
+_Within the bucket, create a directory structure default/component/tech-docs-change-data-capture and add the content of the site's folder over there_
 * Last, but not least, you'll need to add (via the spells menu item) the raw link to the catalog-info.yaml (or enable GitHub repo scanning).